symbiotejs/symbiote.js/docs/Templates.md

 ## Template syntax

-One of the core template mechanics in Symbiote.js - is native browser HTML parsing via standard DOM API methods.
+One of the core template mechanics in Symbiote.js - is a native browser HTML parsing via standard DOM API methods.
 That's the fastest way to create componet template instance in object model representation.
 It might be quite contrintuitive, but in modern browsers `innerHTML` works faster, than imperative elements structure creation with `document.createElement`.
 That's why we use custom tag attribute `set` to describe template data bindings.

 Attribute value syntax based on key/value pairs: